-Regardless of the method of surveying you choose, generally, the more people you survey, the more it will cost you.
+Generally, the more people you survey, the more it will cost you.
+This is regardless of the method of surveying you choose.
 Screening questions help eliminate respondents who don’t fit your target audience.
-And, when they’re disqualified in the screening process, you generally don’t have to pay up.
+And, when they’re disqualified in the screening process, you don’t have to pay up.

 2. Improved Data Analysis

 Without screening, researchers will need to weed out unqualified respondents.
 They will have to do this following the conclusion of the survey and it can be time-consuming.
 Not only does it waste the time of the respondents, but it also wastes the time of the researcher!

 3. Elimination of Respondent Bias